pdm-project/pdm/docs/docs/project.md

 Besides, when `use-venv` is on and the interpreter path given is a venv-like path, PDM will reuse that venv directory as well.

+For enhanced virtualenv support such as virtualenv management and auto-creation, please go for [pdm-venv](https://github.com/pdm-project/pdm-venv), which can be installed as a plugin.

 ## Import project metadata from existing project files

 If you are already other package manager tools like Pipenv or Poetry, it is easy to migrate to PDM.